luqmanherifa/sterna-apparel-store-catalog/README.md

 # Sternal: Clothing Apparel Store
-Sternal is a web clothing apparel store contains product images, product name, and product price.
+Sternal is a web clothing apparel store contains product images, product names, and product prices.
 The project was developed for practicing JSON using HTML, CSS, and JavaScript programming.

 ## Display
 ![Display](https://luqmanherifa.site/img/imgsternal.png)